cniles/lehs/README.md

 Keep in mind that you don't need to calculate the message length or do any encoding; lehs does that for you automatically (except for properly escaping any HTML text you dont want being rendered).

+See appendix for full response map format and a description of the function `assoc-in-many`.

 # Appendix